On small-scale and large-scale intermittency of Lagrangian statistics in canopy flow: Results

 The so-called Lagrangian structure functions are moments of the velocity increments,

-and their \textit{local} scaling is denoted $S_q \sim \tau^{\zeta_q(\tau)}$.
-In the inertial range, the Kolmogorov similarity theory predicts that $\zeta_q(\tau) = q/2$, however, small-scale intermittency leads to deviations from this scaling law.
-Thus, the deviations can be used to quantify small-scale intermittency.
-The structure functions for $q=2$, 4, and 6 are shown in the inset of Fig.~\ref{fig:traj}(a).
-Due to the finite Reynolds number effects that can affect $\zeta_q$, it is common to estimate scaling of the structure functions using the extended self similarity framework (ESS), where $\zeta_q$ is examined relative to $\zeta_2$ \citep{Toschi2009}.
+As discussed above, in the so-called inertial range, $\tau_\eta \ll \tau \ll T_L$, the Kolmogorov similarity theory predict that $S_q \propto \tau^{\zeta_q}$ with $\zeta_q = q/2$~\citep{Monin1972}.
+Here, we would like to examine whether this prediction might hold in the canopy flow as well, while noting that for anisotropic flows like ours we may only speak of "effective" scaling due to effects of anisotropy.
+Thus, the structure functions for $q=2$, 4, and 6 are shown in log-log scales in the inset of Fig.~\ref{fig:traj}(a).
+Indeed, no clear scaling region can be found for $\tau > \tau_\eta$ in the graph, however, this is a common feature that occurs in isotropic flows as well.
+It was suggested that the lack of scaling in isotropic flows may be a result of finite Reynolds number effects~\citep{Toschi2009} and it can hinder theory validations and comparison between different experiments and numerical simulations.
+A commonly used method to bypass this difficulty is to use the so-called extended self-similarity framework (ESS), in which $\zeta_q$ is examined relative to $\zeta_2$ \citep{Toschi2009}; the ESS approach can extend the scaling range and it was found to successfully converge various previous experimental and numerical results~\citep{Arneodo2008}.
 Thus, in the main panel of Fig.~\ref{fig:traj}(a), we examine $\zeta_q / \zeta_2$ by plotting $S_q$ against $S_2$ in log-log scales for $q=4$ and 6.
-The figure shows a narrow region $\tau_\eta < \tau \lesssim 4.5\tau_\eta$ in which a self similar scaling region exists for the canopy flow experiment.
-Notably, the separation of scales in the canopy experiment was $\frac{T}{\tau_\eta}\approx6$, very low as compared to homogeneous flows with similar $\mathrm{Re}_\lambda$, due to the so-called rapid decorrelation that was explored by \cite{Shnapp2020c}, and this limited severely the extent of the scaling range of $S_q/S_2$.
-The estimates from Fig.~\ref{fig:traj}(a) give $\frac{\zeta_4}{\zeta_2}\approx1.51$ and $\frac{\zeta_6}{\zeta_2} \approx 1.81$.
-These values are in remarkable agreement with previous experimental results from HIT flows, for example, \cite{Mordant2004} found $\frac{\zeta_4}{\zeta_2}=1.54 \pm 0.06$ and $\frac{\zeta_6}{\zeta_2}=1.8 \pm 0.2$ for the $\mathrm{Re}_\lambda = 570$ experiment (cf. Table 4 there).
+The figure shows a narrow range $\tau_\eta < \tau \lesssim 4.5\tau_\eta$ in which a scaling exists for the canopy flow experiment.
+Notably, the separation of scales in the canopy experiment was $\frac{T}{\tau_\eta}\approx6$, which is very low as compared to homogeneous flows with similar $\mathrm{Re}_\lambda$, due to the so-called rapid decorrelation that was explored by \cite{Shnapp2020c}, and this limited severely the extent of the scaling range of $S_q/S_2$.
+Yet, in the existing range Fig.~\ref{fig:traj}(a) gives $\frac{\zeta_4}{\zeta_2}\approx1.51$ and $\frac{\zeta_6}{\zeta_2} \approx 1.81$.
+These values are in remarkable agreement with previous experimental results from HIT flows; for example, \cite{Mordant2004} found $\frac{\zeta_4}{\zeta_2}=1.54 \pm 0.06$ and $\frac{\zeta_6}{\zeta_2}=1.8 \pm 0.2$ for the $\mathrm{Re}_\lambda = 570$ experiment (cf. Table 4 there).
+The agreement we observe here is important, because it supports the argument of local homogeneity in canopy flows at small scales.